askrinnik/OltpTracingUsing/README.md

 # OltpTracingUsing
-Example of OpenTelemetry tracing using with Grafana Tempo or Jaeger
+Examples of OpenTelemetry tracing using with Grafana Tempo or Jaeger

-This code is a part of a webinar: https://youtu.be/d1gaXhNIsGw (rus)
+This code is part of a webinar: https://youtu.be/d1gaXhNIsGw (rus)